Early voting in Virginia continues to surge despite worries over coronavirus, mail-in ballots

 “Our policy is to postmark all ballots mailed by voters, whether they are prepaid by election officials or mailed with a stamp affixed by the voter,” Sauter said.

-Several voters who stood in early voting lines this week said they had requested absentee ballots to avoid the risk of being infected by the coronavirus while going into a polling station.
+Several voters who stood in early-voting lines this week said they had requested absentee ballots to avoid the risk of being infected by the coronavirus while going into a polling station.

 Yet, there they were, waiting to do just that after deciding that their concerns about the mail-in voting process outweighed that risk.